 Glasgow can be traced back to around the sixth century and was a successful market place then later on prospered in trade, especially coal, cloth, tobacco, sugar and rum.
 More developments arrived in the time of the Industrial Revolution.
 Coal, iron, chemicals, linens, glass, soap and paper were all being produced and with a strong emphasis on ship building and locomotive construction, this further enhanced productivity.

 Set within a rich splendour of exceptional Victorian architecture, Glasgow has a huge array of museums and galleries.
-For something different, visit the Necropolis or enjoy a sample of whisky at the Glengoyne Distillery then afterwards take a gentle walk around the Glasgow Botanic Gardens.
-The beautiful medieval Glasgow Cathedral which has been welcoming congregations for more than eight hundred years is also well worth a visit.
+For something different, visit the Necropolis or enjoy a sample of whisky at the Glengoyne Distillery then afterwards take a relaxing walk around the Glasgow Botanic Gardens.
+The beautiful medieval Glasgow Cathedral which has been welcoming congregations for more than eight hundred years is also definitely worth a visit.

-The UK Careers Fair, the leading provider of Recruitment Events, Career Fairs and Job Fairs in the United Kingdom, will be holding an event in Glasgow on Thursday 13th October at Hampden Park, between the times of 10am - 2pm.
+The UK Careers Fair, the leading provider of Recruitment Events, Career Fairs and Job Fairs in the United Kingdom, will be holding an event in Glasgow on Friday 7th September at Hampden Park, between the times of 10am - 2pm.
 Looking for a Job or Career in Glasgow?
 Our events are free to attend, register for a free ticket!